 When animals are born in a group, they’re usually called a litter.
 It’s now spring (yay!!), so be prepared (ready) for lots of litters!

-For example: Look!
+- Look!
 The litter of kittens is playing together in the garden!

 A herd of deer